 Martinique has some spectacular hikes.
 The most famous is the hike up to Montagne Pelée, the volcano that destroyed the city of Saint-Pierre during its last eruption.
 The walk to the Presque Ile de la Caravelle is beautiful too.

-Active travelers looking for water sports or activities will be also be spoilt for the choice.
-There are the classics, like snorkeling or scuba diving, and new proposals like step paddle or sailing on a transparent dugout canoe.
+Active travelers looking for water sports or activities will also be spoilt for choice.
+There are the classics, like snorkeling or scuba diving, and new proposals, like step paddling or sailing on a transparent dugout canoe.

 Martinique also has beautiful waterfalls, and most of them are located in National Parks.
 Walk through the thick jungle, cross rivers, and tunnels to reach the most spectacular waterfalls.